The Royal Hunt Cup, Ascot 1955, Dunhill horse racing table lighter

 The man sitting behind this Dunhill aquarium table lighter is none other than Sir Winston Churchill, one of Dunhill’s greatest and most prestigious clients.
 A great cigar smoker and a great enthusiast for the Dunhill Lucite table lighters.

-The material Lucite plays a large part in what makes these series of table lighters so unique, exciting, and desirable.
-Nicholas Wells Antiques ltd hosts an extensive range of the coveted Dunhill aquarium lighters, each one more staggeringly complex than the next.
-Yet amongst seas of fishes and ocean riding ships, a horse race catches the eye.
+The material Lucite plays a large part in what makes this series of table lighters so unique, exciting, and desirable.
+Nicholas Wells Antiques Ltd hosts an extensive range of the coveted Dunhill aquarium lighters, each one more staggeringly complex than the next.
+Yet amongst seas of fish and ocean-riding ships, a horse race catches the eye.
 This is Dunhill’s horse racing table lighter.
 The Royal Hunt Cup, a flat handicap horse race run at Ascot, serves as the source of inspiration for these carefully carved and painted scenes.
 Established in 1843, horses aged three years or older race a distance of 1 mile on a straight course.
-Held on the second day of the five-day Royal Ascot, this year’s Royal Hunt Cup will commence on the 15th of June 2022.
+Held on the second day of the five-day Royal Ascot, Royal Hunt Cup.

 Sitting at a length of 4in 10cm, the lighter is plated in gold, with a raisable arm stamped Dunhill and Reg.
 No 737418 on the reverse side.
 Behind its glossy encasing the scene of a horse race in action is unveiled from alternating angles.
 Delicately executed limbs, tails, riding crops, and the splashing of water illustrate a fleeting moment of real action.
 Yet, turn the lighter around, and we are gifted with another scene; a still, stoic moment.
 Here is Willie Snaith riding the horse Nicholas Nickleby, the winner of the Royal Hunt Cup in 1955.
 In this scene, akin to the triumphant equestrian statues of the ancient Roman tradition, we are reminded of the connotations of the immortalisation of triumph.
 We, like the rider, are captured in this moment of victory, perhaps in the parade or the warm-up to their eventual win.
 A thrilling victory such as Snaith’s might have been depicted in painting, photography, or maybe even sculpture.
 Yet here, in this exceptionally unique and rare commission, carved and painted Lucite captures a scene like no other medium.
 As a functional object and artistic masterpiece, this Dunhill table lighter intimately brings the past to the present.